Building Engineering (BEng)

 The Engineering Co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
 As a Co-op student, you will work for engineering firms where you may:

 - Prepare plans for electrical and ventilation systems

 - Visit project sites to monitor progress

 - Conduct building inspections

-Building engineering alumni have established careers in firms that specialize in the design, analysis, operation, construction, and management of a wide range of residential, commercial, and industrial building projects.
-Some have been hired by:
+Building Engineering alumni have established careers in firms that specialize in the design, analysis, operation, construction, and management of a wide range of residential, commercial, and industrial building projects.
+Some graduates have been hired by:

 - Peter Kiewit Sons Inc.